 Note: The FAQ below is for informational purposes only.
 It is not legal, financial, or tax advice.

 Setup is designed to be standardized and fast.
 You choose the scope of operations you want covered, complete onboarding and compliance steps, and then the entity and operating workflows are put in place using a proven template stack.
-From there, the operator team helps you transition invoicing, payouts, records, and month-end routines into the new system.
+From there, operator partners on the marketplace help you transition invoicing, payouts, records, and month-end routines into the new system.
 Timeline depends on complexity and required reviews, but the goal is to get you operational quickly without a custom legal build.

 Yes.
 The Operational Hub is designed to be flexible.
 You can start lightweight, evolve the setup as your needs change, and wind it down cleanly if it is no longer the right fit, without being locked into a heavyweight corporate structure.

 Not by default.
 In the standard case, member names do not need to be published in a public registry, which supports privacy-first operations.
-Some counterparties and service providers, like banks or compliance vendors, may still require identity verification as part of their onboarding.
+Some counterparties and service providers, like banks, payment institutions, and compliance vendors, will require identity verification as part of their KYC/AML obligations — this is standard practice and you should expect it.

 The entity provides a layer of separation so contracts, invoices, and operations can be handled through the organization instead of in a personal capacity.
 Liability is not absolute.
 Individuals can still have personal exposure in certain situations, including criminal, regulatory, tax, or employment matters, or cases involving willful misconduct or gross negligence.